asanaullah/coldpress/README.md

 }
 ```

-7. Print and verify the experiment configuration used for `Job 1`
+#### 7. Print and verify the experiment configuration used for "Job 1"
 ```bash
 curl -X POST http://127.0.0.1:50000/ \
      -H "Content-Type: application/json" \